input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

 - Marlowe 2.0 extends the Marlowe type with local definitions and a `While` construct.
 - The informal semantics of Marlowe 2.0 differs from that presented here, replacing sets of input and observations with individual values.
 This is done to guarantee that the semantics is deterministic.
+- For ease of reading, in the `data` type definition at the start of this section, we omit the `!` symbol before every field of all constructors.
+This makes them  strict in that  field.
+We choose to make Marlowe strict in all arguments to all constructors, so that  Marlowe contracts are _finite_ data structures, with no partial or infinite components.

 ### [Prev](./escrow-ex.md) [Up](./README.md) [Next](./marlowe-semantics.md)